ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.xiaomi-gateway3/README.md

 To connect a gateway you need get IP and TOKEN of gateway.
 You can do this manually or from cloud.

-_**Attantion:** There is issue with getting devices from cloud.
-I don't get yet is this issue with code or with cloud, however you should try to get (press button) devices several times (until you finally get), for now._

 Also you have to chose telnet open command (in most cases option #2).
 You can test connection and telnet by buttons.

 *Ping here not actually ping.
 It is more check of device availability.*